Grandparent and Non-Parent Visitation Rights in Wisconsin

 - Grandparent and third-party rights when minor child’s parents are deceased or incapacitated

 - Setting up a secured trust for grandchildren

-Attorneys Helping to Guide Grandparents and Third Parties Seeking Legal Visitation With Minor Children
+Legal Guidance For Grandparents and Third Parties Seeking Legal Visitation With Minor Children

 However, the courts will largely consider the rights of grandparents or a third party if there are concerns about the safety and well-being of the child, regardless of whether the parents are married or not.
 If you suspect child abuse, neglect, or any kind of endangerment to the child, contact an attorney immediately.
 Agencies like social services may become involved, and it is likely that a judge will appoint a guardian ad litem (a non-partial attorney) to assess the situation and propose a resolution.
 A guardian ad litem’s role is always to resolve matters in the best interests of the minor child.
 In some cases, that could include placement with willing grandparents or relatives in lieu of foster care.

 When Grandparents or Other Relatives Become Legal Guardians

 In some situations, parents may wish to terminate or limit their own parental rights and choose the grandparents or other relatives as legal guardians of the minor children.
 A family law attorney can guide you through this process and help establish legal rights of everyone involved.

 Grandparents’ rights and third-party rights remain challenging under Wisconsin law, as the courts presume the parents are looking out for the best interests of the child.
 Ideally, families can work out their differences without the need for lawyers.